Can I live with you?

 We are following a long tradition of cooperatives in our country (the first cooperative in the Czech Lands was established in 1847, three years after the first cooperative ever).
 It is also a legal form that makes it possible to put our idea into practice and to fulfil our principles.

 You refer to a “network,” but there is only one cooperative in it so far.
 How so?

 Establishing a network of house projects is a long-term affair.
 We hope that when we buy our house, we will inspire others to establish collectives with similar aims.
-Shared Houses has, for its part, has taken inspiration from the German network Mietshäusersyndikat, which was founded in the late 1980s and now has over 150 house projects.
-We are not that ambitious yet, as we are only at the beginning of our endeavours.
-To take another example, the Austrian habiTAT network, which was founded when the collective bought its first house in Linz only four years ago, already includes seven projects today.
+Shared Houses have taken inspiration from the German network Mietshäusersyndikat, which was founded in the late 1980s and now has over 150 house projects.
+We are only at the beginning of our efforts, but we hope to grow soon.
+For example, the Austrian habiTAT network, which was only established in 2014 when the collective bought its first house in Linz, already has 7 projects.

 What is the purpose of such a network?

 The umbrella organisation has a share in all the cooperatives that own individual houses (see the legal structure for more details).
 This ensures that the cooperative cannot sell the house or commercialise it in any other way (for example, rent it out as an airbnb).
 Therefore, the house is permanently removed from the real estate market and cannot be the target of speculation.
 However, the network also provides solidarity.
 A small portion of each rental payment goes into a common solidarity fund, which can be used to provide financial support for future projects, such as direct loans to new collectives.

 We are a collective that would like to buy a house and join your network.
 What should we do?